War poetry: American Civil War

-Novelist Herman Melville also wrote many poems about the war which support the Union side.

 On 18 July 1863, Die Minnesota-Staats-Zeitung, a newspaper published by and for German-speaking Forty-Eighters living in Minnesota, printed An die Helden des Ersten Minnesota Regiments ("To the Heroes of the First Minnesota Regiment"), a work of German poetry in tribute to the Union soldiers of the 1st Minnesota Infantry Regiment and their iconic charge from Cemetery Ridge during the second day of the Battle of Gettysburg.
 The poet was G. A. Erdman of Hastings, Minnesota.

-Also during the American Civil War, Edward Thomas, a Welsh-language poet from Centerville, Ohio, and whose Bardic name was Awenydd, enlisted in Company E of the 2nd Minnesota Cavalry Regiment.
-During his service in that Regiment, Thomas wrote many Welsh poems, including Pryddest ar Wir Fawredd, which later won the Bardic Crown at an Eisteddfod held in Minersville, Pennsylvania.
-After the end of the war, Thomas became a Presbyterian minister.
+Also during the American Civil War, Edward Thomas, a Welsh-language poet whose Bardic name was Awenydd, enlisted in Company E of the 2nd Minnesota Cavalry Regiment.
+During his service in that Regiment, Thomas wrote many Welsh poems, including Pryddest ar Wir Fawredd.

-On the Confederate side, the most well known Civil War poet is Father Abram Ryan, a Roman Catholic priest and former military chaplain to the Confederate Army.
+On the Confederate side, the most well-known Civil War poet is Father Abram Ryan, a Roman Catholic priest and former military chaplain to the Confederate Army.
 Father Ryan, who eulogized the defeated South in poems like The Conquered Banner and The Sword of Lee, is sometimes referred to as "The Poet-Priest of the Confederacy," and as "The Poet Laureate of the South."

 Boer War

-Rudyard Kipling wrote poetry in support of the British cause in the Boer War, including the well known "Lichtenberg", which is about a combatant's death in a foreign land.
+Rudyard Kipling wrote poetry in support of the British cause in the Boer War, including the well-known "Lichtenberg", which is about a combatant's death in a foreign land.
 Swinburne, Thomas Hardy, and others wrote also poems relating to the Boer War.
 Hardy's poems include "Drummer Hodge", and "The Man He Killed". '"Swinburne regularly donated work to the papers to rouse the spirit, from 'Transvaal', with the infamous closing line, 'Strike, England, and strike home', to 'The Turning of the Tide'."

 During the last phase of the war in the former Orange Free State, the Afrikaner people of Winburg taunted the Scottish regiments in the local British Army garrison with a parody of the Jacobite ballad Bonnie Dundee, which was generally sung in English.
 The parody celebrated the guerrilla warfare of Boer Commando leader Christiaan De Wet.